 If there’s something I’m obsessive about, it’s getting a rental car I want for the lowest price.
 Note, I didn’t say the lowest priced rental car, as that would mean I’d have to rent from companies that I don’t want to rent from.
 It’s a mantra of getting what I want for the least amount of money possible.

 Achieving this task used to entail hours of searching through multiple websites and using various discount codes.
-I even wrote a whole article about the subject.
-I’ve come to the realization that I can mostly let the hard work go to Autoslash.
-They’re going to find me the best rate, or at least a rate good enough that the time spent to find a cheaper one just wouldn’t be worth the effort.
+I’ve come to the realization that to get the cheapest rate on a rental car, I can leave the hard work go to Autoslash.
+They’re going to find me the best rate, or at least a rate good enough that the time spent to find a cheaper one just wouldn’t be worth the effort (except for the times when there are even better discounts available.)
 On top of that, their customer service is fantastic.

-So imagine my surprise when a car rental discount I didn’t know about showed up when I went to rent a car.
+So imagine my surprise when I found a car rental discount I didn’t already know about.

-I was renting a car from Budget when this appeared:
+I was renting a car from Budget when I saw this header:

-Before I logged in, I clicked on the “Learn more” hyperlink.
+Before I logged in, I clicked on “Learn more.”

 While I was on the Budget website, the benefits of this offer seem to be identical to those found on the Avis website (which makes sense because they are both owned by the same company)